-We believe that, based on our current operating plan, our cash, cash equivalents and investments of \$31.5 million as of June 30, 2019 will enable us to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2020.
+We believe that, based on our current operating plan, our cash, cash equivalents and investments of \$12.7 million as of March 31, 2020 will enable us to fund our current business plan including related operating expenses and capital expenditure requirements into the first quarter of 2021.
 Our funding estimates are based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate.
 In any event, our cash, cash equivalents and investments will not be sufficient to fund all of the efforts that we plan to undertake or to fund the completion of development of any of our product candidates.

 Accordingly, we will be required to obtain further funding through public or private equity offerings, collaborations and licensing arrangements, or other sources of capital.
 Adequate additional financing may not be available to us on acceptable terms, if at all.
+Market conditions have recently been volatile and may continue to be volatile for the foreseeable future, which may limit our ability to raise capital.
+For example, the novel coronavirus pandemic has been spreading rapidly around the world since December 2019 and has negatively affected the stock market and investor sentiment.
+The price of our common stock may be disproportionately affected as investors may favor other industries and companies during the times of substantial market uncertainty and instability.
 In addition, while we may seek one or more collaborators for future development of our product candidates for one or more indications, we may not be able to enter into a collaboration for any of our product candidates for such indications on suitable terms, on a timely basis or at all.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
-If we are unable to raise capital when needed, or on acceptable terms, we may be forced to delay, reduce and/or eliminate our research and drug development programs and future commercialization efforts.
-We may also be forced to take other actions that could adversely affect our business.
+If we are unable to raise capital when needed, or on acceptable terms, we may also be forced to take other actions that could adversely affect our business.
+In addition, in such circumstance, we would consider seeking protection under the bankruptcy laws in order to continue to pursue potential transactions and conduct a wind-down of our company.
+If we decide to seek protection under the bankruptcy laws, we would expect that we would file for bankruptcy at a time that is significantly earlier than when we would otherwise exhaust our cash resources.
+If we decide to dissolve and liquidate our assets or to seek protection under the bankruptcy laws, and, accordingly, it is further unclear whether and to what extent any resources will be available for distributions to stockholders.